Badshah (rapper): 2023-present: 3:00 AM Sessions and Ek Tha Raja albums

-In 2023, Badshah released his third studio album, 3:00 AM Sessions, which featured Karan Aujla on the first track, and according to Badshah, represented his unfiltered and vulnerable side.
+In 2023, Badshah released his third studio album, 3:00 AM Sessions, which featured Karan Aujla on the first track.
+According to Badshah, the project represented "his unfiltered and vulnerable side".

 A year later, he released his fourth studio album, Ek Tha Raja on 18 March 2024, through Universal Music Group.
-It features several artists including Divine, Raftaar, Karan Aujla, Ikka, Dino James, Nora Fatehi, Raga, Seedhe Maut, Aastha Gill, Arijit Singh, MC Stan, KR$NA and Nikhita Gandhi.
+It features several artists, including Divine, Raftaar, Karan Aujla, Ikka, Dino James, Nora Fatehi, Raga, Seedhe Maut, Aastha Gill, Arijit Singh, MC Stan, KR$NA and Nikhita Gandhi.
 He also announced the Paagal World Tour 2024.

 In 2025, Badshah announced his EP Fitoor, which was branded as his first independent project.
 All the songs were released as singles before being released together as an EP on August 16, 2025.
 The project was his first one to include no features.
 The track "Galiyon Ke Ghalib" attracted attention for its incisive lyricism and Badshah debuting as a dancer in the music video.

+In December 2025, Maybach Icons of Luxury announced a limited-edition eyewear collaboration with Badshah, making him the brand's first South Asian creative partner.
+The capsule included five optical and sunglass models co-designed by Badshah; rimless “The Artist III” frames with curved titanium, sound-wave-inspired temples, and “The King III” aviators in Camouflage, Snow Camouflage, and Tigers of India motifs.
+The collection was released via Eternity Lifestyles in India and Maybach Eyewear retailers worldwide, with prices starting at US$2,850.

+Badshah participated in the NBA All-Star Celebrity Game in February 2026.
+He featured on the song "Inaam" by Jasleen Royal in June 2026.
+At the 10th edition of the All About Music conference in Mumbai, Badshah announced his fifth studio album, Gentle Monster, scheduled to release in 2026.

+Controversies

+Badshah also faced controversy following the release of the song "Gone Girl", as several listeners interpreted certain lyrics as a diss directed at Yo Yo Honey Singh, which Badshah later acknowledged.

+In March 2026, Badshah was embroiled in a controversy over his Haryanvi song "Tateeree".
+The track attracted criticism for its allegedly objectionable lyrics and visuals.
+An FIR was registered in Panchkula, Haryana, under the provisions related to obscene content and representation of women.
+Following the backlash, Badshah issued a public apology and the music video as well as audio was removed from all streaming platforms.
+The song was re-released as "Tateeree Phir Se", with the allegedly objectionable content in the song removed.

+Following a plea filed by Hindu Shakti Dal in March 2026, Yo Yo Honey Singh's 2006 collaboration with Badshah, titled "Volume 1", was ordered a takedown by the Delhi High Court, from all social media and music streaming platforms, citing its derogatory nature towards women.

 Personal life

-Badshah married Jasmine Masih in 2012.
-In January 2017, they had a daughter together named Jessemy Grace Masih Singh.
+He married Jasmine Masih in 2012.
+They have one daughter together, born in 2017.